-The Pere Marquette Shipping Company is a Ludington, Michigan-based concern which hauls bulk commodities on the barge Pere Marquette 41.
+The Pere Marquette Shipping Company was a Ludington, Michigan-based concern which hauled bulk commodities on the barge Pere Marquette 41.
 This barge was the last Pere Marquette carferry, S.S.
 City of Midland, until it was cut down in 1996.
 It was sold, along with carferry S.S.
 Badger, to Interlake Holdings at the end of 2020.

 In August of 1984, rail passenger service returned to Grand Rapids, Holland, Bangor, St. Joseph and New Buffalo, Michigan, when Amtrak (with financial support from the State of Michigan) inaugurated The Pere Marquette, a daily passenger train connecting these West Michigan communities with Chicago.
 Prior to this new service's inauguration, the last scheduled passenger train serving the Michigan towns was the C&O's daily passenger trains, which were terminated April 30, 1971, on the eve of "Amtrak Day."

 The story of the inauguration of Amtrak's Pere Marquette was told in the October, 1984 Passenger Train Journal, with an illustrated follow-up article describing this train and its route nearly ten years later, in the March, 1994 issue.
 It is interesting that this train would be named the Pere Marquette, in that this name was used almost exclusively for passenger service east of Grand Rapids, particularly the streamliners that ran between Grand Rapids and Detroit.

 Route and schedule information for Amtrak's Pere Marquette, trains 370 and 371, can be found on Amtrak's Web site at http://www.amtrak.com/ .